FAQ

 How does carbon accounting work?

-Carbon accounting moves beyond reporting and disclosure of enterprise-level actions, to a verified system for calculating carbon emissions associated with products, companies, and countries.
-Similar to financial principles, it tracks where emissions come from by entity and how much is produced as they create their products.
+Carbon accounting complements reporting and disclosure of enterprise-level actions, adding a verified system for calculating carbon emissions associated with products, companies, and countries.
+Similar to financial principles, it tracks where emissions come from by entity and how much is produced as companies create their products.

 What is a ledger system?